What do candidates on the 2391 Inspection and Testing course actually do?

 The candidates are also taught how to correctly complete the IET paperwork - an important part of the 2391 assessment - so we give them the opportunity to practice this too.
 Below is one of our voltage testers and proving units used on the 2391 course and an example of some of the IET paperwork that one of our candidates completed:

 The half-day practical assessment takes place during the course (normally on the third day).
-The practical assessment is conducted on specially-designed rigs which simulate a real electrical installation.
-The following is the board used for this assessment, on which candidates have to safely isolate and test for dead, perform a full inspection and test (consisting of an initial verification and a periodic test) and complete all the necessary IET paperwork as they proceed:
+The practical assessment is conducted on a specially-designed rig which simulates a real electrical installation.
+The candidates have to safely isolate and test for dead, perform a full inspection and test (consisting of an initial verification and a periodic test) and complete all the necessary IET paperwork as they proceed.

 The assessment rig is subdivided into two parts so that both scenarios (a new installation and an existing one) are covered by the assessment.
 The candidates therefore have to produce the certificates that relate to both initial verification and periodic inspection, and the accompanying inspection and test results schedules.
 These should all be completed in their correct context, so that for example, the visual inspection would produce C codes for any faults found in the periodic testing but no faults could be reported within the initial verification.

-The other parts of the C&G 2391 practical assessment are 1) A series of 14 short answer written questions, which the candidates need to complete on their own, for example: "Describe what is meant by IP2X" and 2) A set of photographs depicting various electrical faults for which they need to identify the fault and allocate it the appropriate C coding: for example one is a photograph of a metal light fitting that doesn't appear to be earthed and they would be expected to identify the fault, describe the danger and allocate it the correct C code.
+The other parts of the C&G 2391 practical assessment are 1) A series of 14 short answer written questions, which the candidates need to complete on their own, for example: "Describe what is meant by IP6X" and 2) A set of photographs depicting various electrical faults for which they need to identify the fault and allocate it the appropriate C coding: for example there might be a photograph of a metal socket pattress that doesn't appear to be earthed and they would be expected to identify the fault, describe the danger and allocate it the correct C code.

 In order to track the candidates' progress through the practical assessments we use an assessment record sheet so that we can be confident that every candidate is meeting the criteria laid down by City & Guilds.
 This also helps to boost the candidates' confidence because they feel that they are making progress through the assessment process.

-Below is one of our C & G assessment record sheets and an example of one of the candidates' completed test results schedules:
+Below is one of our assessment record sheets and an example of one of the candidates' completed test results schedules:

 The above assessment is quite a difficult task for many candidates (particularly those who do not have much practical experience of inspection and testing) but we find that our candidates do quite well in this assessment as they pick up all the necessary skills and understanding in the 2 days of the course that precede it.